GEEGABYTE1/EthTrade/Contracts/README.md

 Do note that for simulated blockchains, users must have their live blockchain running in the background for the program to connect successfully.

+## Setting Default Account

+Users can change their default account for easy access to communicate with the chain if they wish to do so.
+The only parameter the user must have is the user hash of their desired user.
+They can do this right from our program (read section under "Storing Retrieved Data" under the directory EthScan), or can obtain it manually from an external program.

+### Default Account Problems

+The most common problem with setting a new default account is that some hashes may have expired with deleted accounts, or the user has entered an incorrect hash.
+In either case, the user must make sure that their desired account is up-to-date and is correlated with the user, and not any other information, such as transactions.

 ### Connection Problems

 At times there might be connection problems, which will print to the user `Connection unsuccessful`.
 There are a few reasons why this may happen.
 This can be due to bugs in the `*Web3* library, a disconnection between the library to the chain, a simulated blockchain connection problem, or a network problem from the user's end.